Lake Cumberland Things To Do

 Enjoy the beauty of the beech, oak and hickory forests and scenic lake overlooks on two park hiking trails.
 A four-mile loop trail around the Lure Lodge area, and a 1.5-mile trail (one-way, 3 miles total distance including return) with a lake overlook near the park entrance (parking available).

 For a day of just "putting around," the 18-hole miniature golf course is perfect for family fun.
-Course open April 1st to November 30th.
+Course is open year-round.

 Ages 13 & Older: $4.00